 Other things that can slow down the speed include using oversized images and graphics or unreliable hosting.

-Note that Google uses page speed as one of the factors in its ranking algorithms, so this could penalize your website if it loads slowly.
+Google uses page speed as one of the factors in its ranking algorithms, so this could affect your website organic rankings if it loads slowly.
 At ZOO Media Group, we can assist in removing any unused code on an existing WordPress website and we always ensure the websites we build are clean coded and fast.

 5. WordPress Customization Costs